A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 At Keentel Engineering, we deliver expert EHV, HV, and MV substation design services that form the foundation of today’s electrical grid infrastructure.
-Backed by over 30 years of experience and multi-state Professional Engineering (P.E.) licensure, our team designs IEEE-compliant substations (IEEE) that meet the highest standards for safety, reliability, and regulatory compliance.
+Backed by over 30 years of experience and multi-state Professional Engineering licensure, our team designs IEEE-compliant substations that meet the highest standards for safety, reliability, and regulatory compliance.
 From transmission substation layouts to distribution substation design, we provide end-to-end engineering solutions tailored to utility, industrial, and renewable integration needs.

 We don’t just build substations—we engineer performance-optimized power infrastructure with full lifecycle support from feasibility and planning to detailed design, construction oversight, and commissioning.